 Encroachments on public property on an ongoing basis, including the regular parking of vehicles on public property, detract from the bucolic nature of the Town and may create safety problems.
 In some more densely built sections of the Town, particularly along Acorn Lane, there is a problem of inadequate parking space on private property.
 As a result, many residents regularly park on Town property.
-This problem should not be exacerbated by the granting of permits to expand or add structures on residential properties in a manner that further reduces space for parking on the affected property.
+This problem should not be exacerbated by the Adequate parking should be evaluated before granting of permits to expand or add structures on residential properties in a manner that further reduces space for parking on the affected property.